Antoni Gaudí: Neo-Gothic period

-During this period Gaudí was inspired above all by mediaeval Gothic art, but wanted to improve on its structural solutions.
-Neo-gothic was one of the most successful historicist styles at that time, above all as a result of the theoretical studies of Viollet-le-Duc.
-Gaudí studied examples in Catalonia, the Balearic Islands and Roussillon in depth, as well as Leonese and Castillian buildings during his stays in León and Burgos, and became convinced that it was an imperfect style, leaving major structural issues only partly resolved.
+During this period Gaudí was noticeably inspired by mediaeval Gothic art, but wanted to improve on its structural solutions.
+Neo-gothic was one of the most successful historicist styles, led by Viollet-le-Duc.
+Gaudí studied examples in Catalonia, the Balearic Islands and Roussillon in depth, as well as Leonese and Castilian buildings during his stays in León and Burgos, and became convinced that it was an imperfect style, leaving major structural issues only partly resolved.
 In his works he eliminated the need of buttresses through the use of ruled surfaces, and abolished crenellations and excessive openwork.

-The first example was the Teresian College (Col·legi de les Teresianes) (1888–1889), in Barcelona's Carrer Ganduxer, commissioned by San Enrique de Ossó.
-Gaudí fulfilled the wish of the order that the building should be austere, in keeping with their vows of poverty.
+The first project was the ceiling Teresian College (Col·legi de les Teresianes) (1888–1889), in Barcelona's Carrer Ganduxer, commissioned by San Enrique de Ossó.
+Gaudí fulfilled the desire that the building be austere, in keeping with their vows of poverty.
 He designed a simple building, using bricks for the exterior and some brick elements for the interior.
 Wrought ironwork, one of Gaudí's favourite materials, appeared on the façades.
-The building is crowned by a row of merlons which suggest a castle, a possible reference to Saint Teresa's Interior Castle.
+The building is crowned by a row of merlons that suggest a castle, a possible reference to Saint Teresa's Interior Castle.
 The corners have brick pinnacles topped by helicoidal columns and culminate in a four-armed cross, typical of Gaudí's works, and with ceramic shields bearing various symbols of the order.
-The interior includes a corridor which is famous for the series of catenary arches that it contains.
-These elegant arches are decorative and support the ceiling and the floor above.
+The interior includes a corridor known for its series of catenary arches.
+These elegant arches support the ceiling and the floor above.
 For Gaudí, the catenary arch was an ideal constructional element, capable of supporting great loads with slender masonry.